 Predictably, the imperfect recall results in a roughly 30% reduction in the overall number of observations collected.
-Specifically, we observe 23% and 19% reductions in the number of unique detected events in the closely-spaced and widely-spaced cases respectively; the reduction in the average number of follow-up images collected for each event is 53% in the closely-spaced case, and 29% in the widely-spaced case.
-Compared to a nadir-pointing case with imperfect recall, the proposed approach performs similarly to the perfect case, with a twofold to fourfold increase in the number of events with at least two observations, and a threefold to fivefold increase in the average number of follow-up observations per event.
+Specifically, we observe 15% and 19% reductions in the number of unique detected events in the closely-spaced and widely-spaced cases respectively; the reduction in the average number of follow-up images collected for each event is 31% in both the closely-spaced case and the widely-spaced case.
+Compared to a nadir-pointing case with imperfect recall, the proposed approach performs similarly to the perfect case, with a twofold to fourfold increase in the number of follow-up observations, and a threefold to five-fold increase in the average number of follow-up observations per event, in the widely-spaced case; and only slightly better performance compared to the nadir-pointing case in the closely-spaced case.

 Computational performance The ILP was solved with the CPLEX solver.
-The time required to formulate the problem (i.e., encode the cost function and constraints) and solve it on a commodity desktop workstation is shown in Figure 10.
-The time required to formulate the problem is consistently below 40ms, and the time required to solve it is almost always below 20ms - results which suggest that the proposed approach could be readily implemented on more modest CPUs well-suited for spaceflight.
+The time required to formulate the problem (i.e., encode the cost function and constraints) and solve it on a commodity desktop workstation is shown in Figure 11.
+The time required to formulate the problem remains below 500ms except for rare outliers, and the time required to solve it is consistently always below 100ms - results which suggest that the proposed approach could be readily implemented on more modest CPUs well-suited for spaceflight.